-A personal licence allows you to authorise the sale or supply of alcohol in a venue which has a premises licence or a temporary event notice.
-A personal licence alone is not sufficient to authorise the sale of alcohol.
+A personal licence allows you to authorise the sale or supply of alcohol in a venue which has either a premises licence or a temporary event notice.
+A personal licence on its own is not enough to authorise the sale of alcohol.

-Personal licences are issued by the local authority where a person lives and, since 6 April 2015, has no expiry date.
+Personal licences are issued by the local authority where a person lives.
+Since 6 April 2015 they have no expiry date.
 Personal licence holders can authorise up to 50 temporary event notices in each calendar year.

 Before applying for a personal licence, a recognised qualification must be achieved.
-The aim of this is to ensure that licence holders are aware of licensing law and the wider social responsibilities attached to the sale of alcohol.
+This is to ensure that licence holders are aware of licensing law and the wider social responsibilities attached to the sale of alcohol.

 Kent TN23 1PL